-Meeting location: 311 Anne Belk Hall
+Meeting location: 227 Anne Belk Hall

 Course description: The focus of the course will be on static program analysis, especially focused on tasks related to program comprehension/understanding.
 The course will start with an overview of the needed background in programming languages, especially focused on concepts needed to understand language front-ends.
 After this, the course will include a mixture of paper discussions and short lectures to provide information on topics discussed in the papers.
-Students will complete a short project, which will either be a replication based on existing work, or a new project in collaboration with the instructor.
+Students will complete a short project based on extending an existing analysis tool.
 Projects will most likely be individual or two-person teams, depending on the topics chosen, the number of students, and student interest.
 Students will be expected to present their work during the course.

-Course prerequisites/co-requisites: CS 3460
+Course prerequisites/co-requisites: CS 3460 is recommended, talk to me if you have not taken this yet.